michelle-manfrini/Predicting-Breast-Cancer-Diagnoses/README.md

 @michelle-manfrini

 # Contributors
-This project exists thanks to all the people who contribute. @michelle-manfrini, @TjanMichela
+This project exists thanks to all the people who contribute: @michelle-manfrini, @TjanMichela

 # License